sarathprabhav/ILMT_Data_Plotter_New/README.md

 Files Mentioned are available in the database folder.

 Database has developed using PostgreSQL.
 The database consists of all the necessary parameters needed to be displayed in the web app.
-The Data base has been created using the db_create.py code.
+The Data base has been created using the **create_db.py** code.
 The unique ID of the database   is created using the date of observation and time of observation.
-For ex fits file corresponding to 2023 April 09 and time 22:17:22 is assigned with the uid 20230409221722.
+For example fits file corresponding to 2023 April 09 and time 22:17:22 is assigned with the *uid 20230409221722*.
 The following are the header fields
 - Date of observation
 - Right Ascencion
 - Declination